Is your early stage startup planning to fail? V2

 How to read this article

-Phase 1 Find a potentially repeatable, scalable, and profitable business model with lots of potential customers who might be willing and able to pay to solve their problems and needs.
+Section 2 Finding a potentially repeatable, scalable, and profitable business model with lots of potential customers who might be willing and able to pay to solve their problems and needs.

-Section 1 Some general concepts
+Section 1 General concepts

 What is a startup?